vsemionov/fleet/README.md

 The states of all currently active aircraft are pulled every 90 seconds.

 Fleet analyses the data by partitioning it into individual ICAO codes, and ordering the resulting states by time.
-This makes it possible, without additional sources of information, and with decent accuracy, to infer flights and airports.
+This makes it possible, without additional sources of information, and with decent accuracy, to infer flights and airports around the world.

 ## Analyses
 ### Airport safety
-Compute a risk factor for every airport.
+Goal - compute a risk factor for every airport.
-The risk factor is defined as the ratio of go-around maneuvers near an airport to the number of landings on the airport.
+The risk factor is defined as the ratio of the number of go-around maneuvers near an airport, to the number of landings on the airport.
 A go-around maneuver is performed when a landing is not going by plan, and therefore indicates difficulty.
 High ratios of go-arounds to landings indicate (in my understanding) frequent problems during landing approaches.